 — and doing so efficiently, at low cost — more important than ever.
 To

-.
+keep up with the competition, marketers must predict customer behavior and take proactive action to drive the outcomes they want.
 And that means effectively deploying AI and machine learning to generate predictive insights.
 Fifty-nine percent of respondents say AI capabilities are extremely important for achieving their marketing priorities for 2021, and 99% say they’re at least somewhat important.

 Closing the AI expertise gap